Damage, decay, or infection can take a heavy toll on your smile. Left untreated, these conditions can cause pain and undermine your smile.

 If you need to replace an entire tooth rather than simply protecting a still existing one, you will need a dental implant to secure your crown.
 If you prefer to avoid surgery or if an implant is simply out of your budget, a dental bridge may be a better alternative.

 Special Considerations for Porcelain Crowns

 Because it closely resembles your natural teeth, porcelain is a popular material for crowns.
 Dr. Ip often recommends them to restore teeth near the front of your smile, where biting pressure is less intense.
 However, patients who suffer from temporomandibular joint (TMJ) disorder or bruxism may need a more durable material.
 During your consultation at our Austin office, the doctor will consider your goals, budget, and needs when making his recommendation.

-Crowns are most often recommended to treat oral health issues such as:
+Crowns can also treat oral health issues such as:

 - Bite misalignment

 Receiving a crown is typically split into two appointments.
 During the first, Dr. Ip will prepare your tooth by removing a thin layer of enamel to ensure that your crown fits comfortably into your smile.
 Once your tooth is ready, we will take digital impressions with advanced CEREC technology.
 These impressions are then sent to a trusted dental laboratory, where they are used as the basis for your customized crown.
 In most cases, the crown is completed and returned to the office in about one to two weeks.
 We may fit you with a temporary crown during this time to protect your prepared tooth.